reincubate/haproxy-dynamic-weight/README.md

 but none provided what we needed.

  * [Simple auto-scale with HAProxy](http://alex.cloudware.it/2011/10/simple-auto-scale-with-haproxy.html).
 This script is similar in that it can dynamically set HAProxy server weights.
 However:
- * * It deals with spinning servers up and down which is beyond what we needed (and complicates the analysis challenge).
+   * It deals with spinning servers up and down which is beyond what we needed (and complicates the analysis challenge).
- * * It determines server load by analysing a very small portion of the HAProxy logs.
-This is not a reliable dataset to analyse, as there are many reasons which might determine a server doing more or fewer requests (it being in multiple backends or fronts, the 15 log lines not being representative, it being loaded slightly more as a result of a balancer-based A/B test, it being in a sub-pool of servers dedicated to serving lighter requests.
+   * It determines server load by analysing a very small portion of the HAProxy logs.
+This is not a reliable dataset to analyse, as there are many reasons which might determine a server doing more or fewer requests: it being in multiple backends or frontends, the 15 log lines not being representative, it being loaded slightly more as a result of a balancer-based A/B test, it being in a sub-pool of servers dedicated to serving lighter requests.
- * * It requires partial duplicate of HAProxy config in a `SERVERS` varable.
+   * It requires partial duplicate of HAProxy config in a `SERVERS` varable.
 [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
  * [HAproxy Load Balancer Weight WatchDog](https://github.com/ssasso/lbwwd).
 A nice, simple Perl script.
 However:
  * * It relies on the load-balancer having to poll each server regularly, and each server making a load status page available.
 We did not want to do this.